tsers/zeison/README.md

 ## API

-Zeison API is designed to be extremely simple so that all it's features can be demonstrated under one hundred LOC.
+Zeison API is designed to be extremely simple so that all its features can be demonstrated with one hundred LOC.

 ### Parsing